HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 HEASoftPy provides and a content utility that allows tasks to run using temporary parameter files, so parallel runs remain independent.

-The following is an example, we show how to run a `nicerl2` to process NICER event files from many observations in parallel.
+The following is an example, we show how to run a `nicerl2` to process NICER event files from many observations in parallel (the data themselves are downloaded in {ref}`configuration`).
 We do this by creating a helper function `worker` that wraps the task call and add the temporary parameter files (see the useful functions section at the top of this notebook). `nproc` is the number of processes to run in parallel, which depends on the resources you have available.

 ```{code-cell} python